The VVTG platform is a University Paris Cité platform, located in the Faculty of Health on the Necker site.

 The platform provides advice on:

-Viral vectors, expression vectors,
+- Viral vectors and expression vectors,

-The immortalization of B and T cells.
+- Immortalisations of B and T lymphoid cells.

 Production and amplification of class 2 GMO viruses in L2: